-It is recommended for all Browsers and Drivers to have a Zoom setting set to 100%, this will reduce any issues with the driver clicking incorrect elements or clicks not being set on the correct location in the Application under test.
+It is recommended for all Browsers and Drivers to have the Zoom setting set to 100%.
+This will reduce any issues with the driver clicking incorrect elements or clicks not being set on the correct location in the Application under test.

 Android Set Up

 When tests are being run Locally with Android and Emulators it is suggested that Android Studio is installed to create and run Emulators.
 Android Studio can be found from Google at:

 Other tools such as Appium Studio and Micro Focus Mobile Center can also be used to configure real devices and Emulators.

 When using Real Devices, the correct USB drivers are required to be installed for Automation on the Real Device please make sure these are installed from the correct Vendor so the Real Device can be seen by Appium and the Test Script.